Senkaku Islands dispute: Japanese position

 After the Meiji Restoration, the Japanese government surveyed the islands in 1885, which found that the islands were terra nullius and that there was no evidence to suggest that they had ever been under Chinese control.
 At the time of this survey, however, Yamagata Aritomo, the minister of interior of the Meiji government, took a cautious approach and put off the request to incorporate the islands.
 The Government of Japan made a Cabinet Decision on 14 January 1895, to erect markers on the islands to formally incorporate the Senkaku Islands into the territory of Japan through the surveys conducted by the Government of Japan, it was confirmed that the Senkaku Islands had been not only uninhabited but also showed no trace of having been under the control of the Qing Dynasty of China.

-A record in August 1617 of Ming Shilu, the annals of Ming dynasty emperors, shows that China did not control the Senkaku Islands.
-According to the record, the head of the Chinese coast guard mentioned the names of islands, including one on the eastern edge of the Dongyin, Lienchiang, about 40 kilometers off the Chinese mainland, that was controlled by the Ming and said the ocean beyond the islands was free for China and any other nation to navigate.
-The Senkaku Islands are about 330 kilometers from the Chinese coast.
-This contradicts Beijing's claim that China have controlled Senkaku Islands since the Ming dynasty about 600 years ago and underlines Japan's position that they are an inherent part of this country's territory.
+Scholars have also challenged China's claim that the Senkaku Islands were part of its territory since the Ming dynasty.
+A record dated August 1617 in the Ming Shilu, the official annals of Ming dynasty, shows that China did not control the Senkaku Islands.
+In the record, a Ming coastal defense official mentioned the islands of Dongyin, Lienchiang, about 40 kilometers off the Chinese mainland, as the eastern limit of the Ming's domain, and said the seas beyond were open for any nation to navigate.
+As the Senkaku Islands lie about 330 kilometers from the Chinese mainland, the record suggests they were far beyond the Ming China's sphere of control and the boundary described by the official.
+This contradicts Beijing's claim that China have controlled Senkaku Islands since the Ming dynasty about 600 years ago.
 An expert in international law, says "We know the Ming had effective control only of the coastal area from other historical sources.
 What is remarkable about this finding is that a Chinese official made a clear statement along these lines to a Japanese envoy.
 This proves the Senkaku Islands were not controlled by the Ming."